Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-D2CIkNehRNw.md

 # [March 9th, 2021 Livestream](../2021-03-09.md)
 ## Q&A: When will Update 5 be?
 https://www.youtube.com/watch?v=D2CIkNehRNw
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Any timeframe for Update 5?](./yt-3vGN4jCBhdY.md) [https://www.youtube.com/watch?v=3vGN4jCBhdY](https://www.youtube.com/watch?v=3vGN4jCBhdY)
+This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: What are the next Release planned dates?](./yt-wy6pur6OiWQ.md) [https://www.youtube.com/watch?v=wy6pur6OiWQ](https://www.youtube.com/watch?v=wy6pur6OiWQ)

 ### Topics